Solutions

 Introduction to American Trypanosomiasis

 American Trypanosomiasis is a parasitic infection caused by the protozoan Trypanosoma cruzi.
-It is estimated that between 240,000 and 350,000 people in the United States are infected with Chagas disease.
-This population is predominantly composed of immigrants from regions where the disease is endemic, such as Mexico, Central America, and South America.
-The disease is primarily transmitted through the feces of triatomine bugs, commonly known as kissing bugs.
+Current estimates suggest that between 240,000 and 350,000 individuals in the US are infected with Chagas disease.
+This group primarily consists of immigrants from Mexico, Central and Southern America, as they are the regions where the disease is most easily contracted.
+Transmission of this disease is most commonly done through the feces of triatomine or kissing bugs.

 Pathogenesis of American Trypanosomiasis